Public Service and Public Policy (Criminology) ,BS

 General university admission requirements:

-A minimum cumulative GPA of 2.00 is required to change into this program.
+A minimum cumulative GPA of 2.00 is required to change to this program.

 Students should visit the Change of Major form for information about how to change a major to this program.